JatinSanghvi/coding-practice-educative-csharp/Grading.md

 - **Difficulty** - Difficulty level of the problem.
 - **Quality** - How elegant the solution that is required is.
-- **Important** - Should the problem be considered when quickly glossing over.
+- **Important** - Is the problem important enough to be considered when short on time.

 ## 2. Two Pointers